-We assign an a2 Asset Risk score to ZKB, positioned four notches below its aa1 initial score.
-The assigned score captures the bank's strong asset-risk profile as reflected in its low level of nonperforming loans, as well as some operational risk related to its customerdriven trading activities and litigation risks stemming from its significant wealth and asset management operations.
+We assign an a2 Asset Risk score, positioned four notches below the aa1 initial score.
+The assigned score captures ZKB's strong asset quality, as reflected in its low level of nonperforming loans, as well as operational risks inherent in its customer-driven trading activities and litigation risks stemming from its significant wealth and asset management operations.

-As of the end of 2021, ZKB's residential and commercial mortgage book stood at CHF91.9 billion (48% of the bank's total assets), incorporating some susceptibility to a significant slowdown in the Zurich and Swiss housing markets or a prolonged period of weaker economic growth in Switzerland.
+As of 30 June 2022, ZKB's residential and commercial mortgage book stood at CHF94.1 billion (48% of the bank's total assets), incorporating some susceptibility to a significant slowdown in the Zurich and Swiss housing markets or a prolonged period of weaker economic growth in Switzerland.
 The risks related to a potential slowdown are mitigated by the bank's solid capital buffers and a very low problem loan ratio of 0.4% as of year-end 2021 (2020: 0.5%), comparing favourably with those of its banking peers.
 In addition, the bank's coverage ratio improved materially to 147% from 37% in 2021 because ZKB for the first time established loan loss provisions for the expected credit loss on its performing balance sheet and off-balance sheet exposures (following an approach similar to IFRS 9).
 Finally, the bank's loan book is highly granular and has limited exposure to the high-end luxury segments within the retail residential mortgage market (for further insights please refer to our publication Swiss cantonal banks can absorb house price shock).

 ZKB has positioned itself as one of the larger providers of wealth and asset management offerings, both nationally and internationally.
-The bank had total client assets under management of CHF409.2 billion as of 31 December 2021, up 13.1% from CHF361.7 billion as of year-end 2020, reflecting CHF25.9 billion of net new money flows and CHF21.2 billion of positive market and FX performance.
+The bank had total client assets under management of CHF388.1 billion as of 30 June 2022, down 5.1% from CHF409.2 billion as of year-end 2021, reflecting CHF17.8 billion of net new money inflows and CHF38.9 billion of negative market and FX performance in the first half of 2022 (1H 2022).
 ZKB's private banking operations will continue to be accompanied by certain execution and reputational risks, despite the US agreement, which resolved issues related to its US customers' alleged tax evasion.
 ZKB agreed to pay \$98.5 million, which equaled 12.4% of its peak US assets under management in August 2018, and entered into a three-year deferred prosecution agreement, which was closed on 3 September 2021 by the US government following full compliance with the agreement by ZKB.

-Furthermore, the bank's largely client-oriented trading and foreign exchange activities contributed 14% to the bank's operating revenue in 2021, although trading assets of CHF12.4 billion remain limited compared with the bank's total assets of CHF192.1 billion as of 31 December 2021.
+Furthermore, the bank's largely client-oriented trading and foreign exchange activities contributed 15% to the bank's operating revenue in 1H 2022, although trading assets of CHF12.7 billion remain limited compared with the bank's total assets of CHF198.0 billion as of 30 June 2022.
 The potential earnings volatility stemming from those positions are reflected in our Asset Risk assessment.